SAP/terraform-provider-btp/docs/resources/subaccount_environment_instance.md

 - `environment_type` (String) The type of the environment instance that is used.
 - `name` (String) The name of the environment instance.
+- `parameters` (String) The configuration parameters for the environment instance.
 - `plan_name` (String) The name of the service plan for the environment instance in the corresponding service broker's catalog.
 - `service_name` (String) The name of the service for the environment instance in the corresponding service broker's catalog.
 - `subaccount_id` (String) The ID of the subaccount.